The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's CND Soldiers (unsigned) screenprint from 2005 is estimated to be worth between £10,000 and £14,500.
-This work has shown consistent value growth and has an auction history of 24 total sales since its entry to the market in November 2007.
-Over the past 12 months, the average selling price was £9,333 across 3 sales.
-In the last five years, the hammer price has ranged from £8,000 in July 2024 to £42,336 in March 2021, with an average annual growth rate of -2%.
+The value of Banksy's CND Soldiers (unsigned) is estimated to be worth between £10,500 and £15,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 2%.
+Over the past 12 months, the artwork has sold 3 times with an average selling price of £9,333.
+In the last five years, the hammer price has varied from £8,000 in July 2024 to £42,336 in March 2021.
+Since its first sale in November 2007, CND Soldiers has been sold 24 times at auction.
 The edition size of this artwork is limited to 350.

 Meaning & Analysis